Published August 5, 2025 | Updated May 31, 2026

-When the Rorick opened in 1952, it was the first high rise apartment building in Omaha.
-The building served as the home to various radio stations including KOIL throughout the years with a 132-foot radio transmission tower installed on its roof.
+When the Rorick opened in 1952, it was the first high-rise apartment building in Omaha.
+The building served as the home to various radio stations, including KOIL, throughout the years, with a 132-foot radio transmission tower installed on its roof.
 High winds caused the tower to come loose in 1967.
-In 1980 power storms cracked it in half at which point it was removed.
+In 1980, powerful storms cracked it in half, at which point it was removed.

-After its owner passed away in 1983, it seems the apartment would slowly take a turn for the worse.
-There were a series of fires starting in the late 1980s in some cases due to faulty wiring and equipment.
+After its owner passed away in 1983, the apartment would slowly take a turn for the worse, as the man whose personal touch had made it an attractive place to live was gone.
+There were a series of fires starting in the late 1980s, in some cases due to faulty wiring and equipment.
 After the downtown YMCA closed its residential program in 2002, many of its single and low-income residents moved to the Rorick.

-The situation went from bad to worse that led to an attempt to convert the the units into condominiums in 2005.
-After that failed, they reverted back to apartments.
-By 2011 it was renamed City View apartments.
+The situation at the Rorick deteriorated further, leading to an attempt to convert the units into condominiums in 2005.
+After that failed, the units reverted to apartments.
+By 2011, it was renamed City View Apartments.

-Despite its horrid conditions that included faulty plumbing that flooded apartments, broken entry doors, holes in the ceilings and walls, mold, exposed wiring and elevators that only sporadically work, it was the only option for many of its tenants which were largely very low income and/or disabled.
+Despite horrid conditions at City View that included faulty plumbing leading to flooded apartments, broken entry doors, holes in the ceilings and walls, mold, exposed wiring, and elevators that only sporadically worked, it was the only option for many of its tenants, most of whom were very low-income or disabled.

-Fortunately those individuals are in the process of being relocated thanks to the extensive assistance of local nonprofits including Reimagine Omaha, Threshold CoC and North Omaha Community Partnership which is now $46,000 in debt.
-It is due to their efforts that all residents have permanent housing lined up and will avoid being evicted as the apartment complex is closed.
+Fortunately, those individuals are in the process of being relocated, thanks to the extensive assistance of local nonprofits including Reimagine Omaha, Threshold CoC, and North Omaha Community Partnership, which is now $46,000 in debt.
+It is due to their efforts that all residents have permanent housing lined up and will avoid being evicted as the apartment complex closes.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!